antigirl/tripz/README.md

 # tripz

-run commands in the following folders:

-/server > skiddle=APIKEY npm start

-/root  > npm start
+run npm start in server and root dir